ServiceInnovationLab/staging-site/_insights/labtips.md

 2. How effectively are you using the lab space to tell the story of your work?
 3. What would a virtual lab offer?
 How would you make it work?

-### 4. Relationships & engagements are a role not an add on
+### 4. Relationship & engagement require dedicated focus - they are not an add on

 #### Lab team reflections